 The Center for Weight Loss Surgery at Newton-Wellesley Hospital (CWLS) is dedicated to helping patients achieve their weight loss goals - allowing them to live healthier lives and take part in activities that once seemed impossible.

-The bariatric surgeries we perform include Gastric Bypass Surgery and the Sleeve Gastrectomy.
+The bariatric surgeries we perform include Gastric Bypass Surgery and Sleeve Gastrectomy.
+We also perform Laparoscopic Removal of Adjustable Gastric Band and Laparoscopic Conversion of Adjustable Gastric Band to Sleeve Gastrectomy or Gastric Bypass.
 We use a laparoscopic surgical approach (also called the minimally invasive surgery) to gastric bypass surgery whenever possible, to minimize recovery times.

 Our team performs 300-plus bypasses a year with an excellent overall success rate.
 Our success rate is defined as a patient who loses 65 percent excess weight and maintains weight loss and health improvements long term.
 Read about some of our many bariatric surgery patients whose lives were transformed after successful surgery at Newton-Wellesley Hospital.

 Our multidisciplinary team is made up of four surgeons, three dietitians and three licensed psychiatric specialists: two social workers and one psychiatric clinical nurse specialist.
 They are all involved in the patient's care from the beginning and are available for lifelong follow-up care.
 We also have a skilled team of two RN First Assistants and a coordinator who helps patients navigate their journey.
 Get to know our team of bariatric surgeons.